 As their first major project, John and Cynthia conceived and created the Green School in Bali, Indonesia to deliver pioneering education for the future with a curriculum based on the Three Frame Day by Alan Wagstaff.

 The school commits to providing internationally recognized academic education that prepares the students with the ability to be competitive and successful in the wider world.
 There are now several Green Schools around the world with more planned for the future.

 The uniqueness of the school lies in the integration of traditional subjects, creative arts and green studies wrapped in rich layers of experiential, environmental, and entrepreneurial learning.
 John spoke at TED Global about the Green School and the USGBC awarded the school with the 2012 Greenest School on Earth award.
-New Green Schools are opening in New Zealand, Mexico, and South Africa in 2020 and 2021.

 John and Cynthia also co-founded Bambu Indah in Ubud, Bali.
 Bambu Indah is a radically distinctive boutique hotel.
 In 2005, eleven antique Javanese bridal homes were brought to Bali, restored, and decorated with the finest details.
 Since then, the property has expanded to the riverside, pioneering a sustainable future with innovative, bespoke and luxurious bamboo structures for a truly one a kind experience.